 Add, Don’t Subtract

 “Focus on adding fruits, veggies, beans, nuts, seeds, whole grains, tea, and water…not on reducing meat,” Bazilian recommends.
 In the beginning, a plant-based diet should simply mean “eat more plant foods.”
 An easy way to do this that Bazilian suggests is starting your meal with a soup or salad.
 “This ensures your meal features veggies, and it’s also a good strategy for slowing down the meal pace,” she explains.
 Spending more time over a healthy meal means your body has longer to register satiety signals, so you’ll likely end up eating less overall.

 Eat This!
 Tip

 Legumes are the smartest place to start if you want to ease into plant-based eating gently.
 You’ll not only pack plenty of protein into your diet but also ward off cravings by staying fuller for longer.
-Regular consumption of legumes can, in fact, make you feel 31% fuller than passing on the fiber-packed beans, one study found.
+Regular consumption of legumes can, in fact, make you feel 31% fuller than passing on the fiber-packed beans, a St. Michael’s Hospital study found.
 It gets better: upping your plant-based protein consumption may even play a role in preventing obesity, one study in Nutrition Journal found.

 Don’t Call This Diet Vegetarian

 “While a person that follows a vegetarian diet likely also follows a plant-based diet, you can be a meat, poultry, or fish eater and still be plant-based in your approach,” says Bazilian.
 “Plant-based eating is inclusive—we all can benefit and have that in common, even if we differ on certain fine details,” she adds.
 Focusing on the delicious foods you can eat—rather than worrying about what you have to “give up”—ensures you’ll stay plant-based longer.